dumaurier/pwa_jekyll/README.md

       type: posts
     values:
       layout: posts
-      short-desc: short desciption of your post.
+      abstract: short desciption of your post.
+      author: Josh Vogt
 ```
 The site will need to be rebuilt if changes to the `_config.yml` are made before they will be available in the Admin UI.